Timothy Garden, Baron Garden: Death

-Garden was diagnosed with incurable cancer a few weeks before his death.
-According to press reports, he adopted a very philosophical attitude to his illness, explaining to a friend how many of his fellow aircrew who had even less luck and were lost in their twenties and thirties.
+Garden was diagnosed with incurable cancer and died just a few weeks later, on 9 August 2007, at the age of 63.
+According to press reports, he adopted a philosophical attitude to his illness, explaining to a friend how many of his fellow aircrew had had even less luck and were lost in their twenties and thirties.

-The then Liberal Democrat leader Sir Menzies Campbell paid tribute to Lord Garden in a statement published on the party's website: "Tim Garden has been an outstanding member of the Liberal Democrat team in the House of Lords where his wisdom and top level military experience were widely recognised.
+Liberal Democrat leader Sir Menzies Campbell paid tribute to Lord Garden in a statement published on the party's website: "Tim Garden has been an outstanding member of the Liberal Democrat team in the House of Lords where his wisdom and top level military experience were widely recognised.
 His advice to Charles Kennedy and myself during the Iraq war was invaluable.
 We have also lost a close friend who was an unfailingly generous and warm-hearted man.
-The whole party extends its deepest sympathy to his wife and family."

-Liberal Democrat deputy leader in the House of Lords, Lord Wallace of Saltaire, echoed Campbell's words: "Tim was both an expert and a radical, he offered invaluable advice on defence and foreign policy.
+The whole party extends its deepest sympathy to his wife and family."Liberal Democrat deputy leader in the House of Lords, Lord Wallace of Saltaire, echoed Campbell's words: "Tim was both an expert and a radical, he offered invaluable advice on defence and foreign policy.
 He gave the Liberal Democrats depth in criticising the mistaken policy on Iraq, which was vitally important.
 He was also a very active parliamentarian, leading an all-party group on defence and conflict issues and on the delegated powers and instruments committee.
 We will miss him immensely."

 Honours

-Garden was appointed a Companion of the Order of the Bath in 1992, which was advanced to Knight Commander in 1994.
+Garden was appointed a Companion of the Order of the Bath in 1992, and this was quickly advanced to Knight Commander in 1994.
 He was appointed as a Chevalier de l'Ordre National de la Légion d'Honneur by President Chirac in July 2003 for his work on European defence issues.
-Garden was elevated to the life peerage as Baron Garden, of Hampstead in the London Borough of Camden, in 2004.
+Garden was elevated to the House of Lords in 2004, with bestowal of a life peerage as Baron Garden of Hampstead in the London Borough of Camden.